Lunarbits222/Lunarbits222/README.md

 1. What is Rune?
 RUNE is a UTXO-based fungible token protocol for the Bitcoin network.
 It allows for the issuance and management of tokens within the Bitcoin ecosystem.

-2. Can RUNES be traded, transferred, or sold?
-Many teams are working on integrating Runes within their platforms, like wallets, marketplaces, and more.
-We expect trading to commence once Runes are officially released on the mainnet.

-3. What's the difference between Open Mint, Premine and Closed Mint?
+2. What's the difference between Open Mint, Premine and Closed Mint?

 Open Mint: A rune that is available to mint from any address through an on-chain Rune transaction and allocate a fixed amount of new units for themselves.
 There is no mint price going to whoever deployed the Rune.
 An open mint is subject to the Mint Terms.